EmeraldLoc/tag/docs/GAMEMODES.md

 ...
 ```

 Now, for the hard part, making the logic for the gamemode.
 Create a lua file for your gamemode (i.e `gamemode_3.lua`).
 Then, I'd recommend copying the `tag.lua` file into your lua file.
 From there, go through each and every function, and update/remove anything that doesn't need to exist.
-At the beginning of each file, be sure to have:
+At the beginning of each function, be sure to have:
 ```
 if gGlobalSyncTable.gamemode ~= GAMEMODE then return end
 ```